GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 I need to be better at the soft (but still absolutely difficult) skills of people management, interaction, and negotiation.
-In turn, I hope this wider skillset can give me the power to make key benefits outside of my career for the things that I most value.
+In turn, I hope this wider skill-set can give me the power to make key benefits outside of my career for the things that I most value.

 # Implementation: 3-year plan